max9001/temp_workspace/readme/SerCli.md

   - import neccessary packages

-    - clreate serviceNode class
+  - create serviceNode class

     - define constructor

+      - define service node

-        - define service node, three arguments
+      - create the  service, three arguments

         - which type of message (found in .srv file)

         - name of request message

 	- callback

     - define service callback

       - define process to be done to request variables

       - use ros2 logger to print request

       - return response

   - create main to be called from terminal

     - initialize ndoe

     - execute node

     - create shutdown

+## Create main file for client

+- create file in same directory as `main.py` (`temp_workspace/src/service/service/`)

+  - I named it `clientmain.py`

 ## Begin writing code for `client`:

+- import sys

-- create file in same directory as `main.py` (`temp_workspace/src/service/service/`)
+- import .srv file

- navigate to temp_workspace/src/service/service/main.py in vscode (`code . `)
+- import neccessary packages

+-

 ## Add entry point (So we can use `ros2 run` to execute the listener)